Onitsha North: Climate

 Onitsha North LGA has an average temperature of 26 °C. The dry and rainy seasons are the two major seasons in the LGA.
 The area is usually characterized by heavy and frequent rainfall.
-The River Niger flows through thelLocal government.
+The Niger River flows through the local government.

 The decrease of tree cover in Onitsha North resulted in the annual release of 557 t into the atmosphere on average between 2001 and 2022.
 Over this time, 12.3 kt of CO2e were released into the atmosphere.

 Environment

 Flooding

 Onitsha North is a flood-prone area in Anambra State.
 It has stories of flooding and has been pointed out as the cause of flooding in the Onitsha South local government area.
 That notwithstanding, the main market in Onitsha North was hit by a flood in September 2022 destroying goods worth millions of Naira.
 This forced the affected traders to stay off their stores as the area was submerged in water.
 It was in October, one month after, that the water receded back and the traders went to their sales.

 Currently, in April 2023, the National Emergency Management Agency (NEMA) has warned the residents of Onitsha of the impending flood disaster.
 It should be remembered that the rainy season of 2022 affected many buildings with property and products of sellers worth millions of naira lost.
 The causative effects of the flooding in Onitsha North are attributed to urbanization and illegal structures that blocked the drainages and water channels in the city.

 In the same vein, the Nigerian Meteorological Agency (NIMET) and the Nigerian Hydrological Service Agency (NIHSA) have also stated that floods will happen in 2023, and Onitsha North will be affected as well as other communities.
 This has made the State Emergency Management Agency (SEMA) begin flood mitigation measures by issuing strategies for the early harvesting of farm products and livestock as well as plans for the evacuation of families.
 However, SEMA, NEMA, and the Anambra State Government, together with other flood and environmental agencies, have been giving early warnings on flooding in Onitsha North.